Enhancing After‑Sales Experience: Strategies for Long‑Term Customer Loyalty

 • Recommending related products based on past purchases.

-• Sending thank-you notes or offering discounts after a sale.
+• Sending thank you notes or loyalty discounts after support resolutions.

 • Following up after a purchase to get feedback.